JetBrains/teamcity-documentation/topics/setting-up-an-external-database.md

 It is not recommended to use jTDS JDBC driver.
 There are at least known issues with using Unicode characters when the driver is in use.

-If you use the driver ("`jtds`" text appears in the `connectionUrl` of `database.properties`), it is highly recommended to switch the native driver.
+If you use the driver (`jtds` text appears in the `connectionUrl` of `database.properties`), it is highly recommended to switch the native driver.

 The due procedure for the switch is to:
 * create the server [backup](teamcity-data-backup.md) including the database